aponsero/Resistome_AssemblyBased_Snakemake/README.md

 ```

-Additionally, custom Diamond taxonomic and MobileOG databases should be downloaded and prepared.
+Additionally, custom Diamond taxonomic and MobileOG databases should be downloaded and built for bowtie.

-** Add here Zenodo link to download databases **
+* MobileOG : to be downloaded [here](https://mobileogdb.flsi.cloud.vt.edu/)
+* NCBI nr : to be downloaded [here](https://www.ncbi.nlm.nih.gov/protein/)

+Place the databases in a folder "database" and name them "MobileOG" and "Taxonomy" respectively.

 ## Overview of the pipeline